Contemporary neo-feudalism & endimming

 Discussion of ethnonationalism and other ideologies associated with racism

 The neo-feudal world and its aristocratic champions striving for trollightenment.
-Futurist economics without economic mobility and limitless favour for kleptocrats, aristocrats and oligarchs.
-Mobilisation of people who would in principle benefit marginally from the new order.
+Futurist economics without economic mobility and limitless favour for kleptocrats, aristocrats, and oligarchs.
+Mobilisation of people who would, in principle, benefit from such a new order.
 The “endarkenment” (surely this should be “endimming”?), the new gilded age, right accelerationism.
 Trolls, Moldbug, etc. The mobilisation of clientelism as the engine of society.
 Discontents for multiculturalism and tolerance.
 Are the institutions of a neofeudalist order capable of fostering human progress?
 Or economic growth?
 Are they good at it?

 The Next American Oligarchy looks at client-patron dynamics in US admissions systems.

-An intro from a couple of years back was acb’s quick guide to the Trollightenment:
+An intro from a couple of years back was acb’s guide to the Trollightenment:

 The latest idea making the rounds of the fringes of the Libertarian Right (and, to be fair, the Libertarian Right is a fractal body that is 99.999% fringe): Neoreaction, also known as Libertarian Monarchism or, among those partial to wearing fedoras and goatees, the “Dark Enlightenment”; the idea that, perhaps, the Enlightenment and the rise of democracy wasn’t such a good idea, and a return to absolute monarchy would be better for freedom.